Sakshamrzt/CSC591-final/README.md

 train.py | Training file
 utils.py | Contains utilies related to
 ----
+## Running with pretrained model
+- Use the command **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "pretrained-mode/optimized.pth"**.
+This will generate the files in the results directory and prints the psnr value
 ## Training
 - Run optimize.py file using CUDA_VISIBLE_DEVICES=0 python3 optimize.py
-NOTE : The work have been tested on GPU's and may have issues on CPU device.
+- **NOTE** : The work have been tested on GPU's and may have issues on CPU device.

-This will generate the optimized.pth file which can be used further for testing.
+- This will generate the optimized.pth file which can be used further for testing.

 ## Testing the output
-- Use the command CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "pretrained-mode/optimized.pth".
-This will generate the files in the results directory and prints the psnr value.
-If you have generated the new models after using the steps listed in training then you can replace use : CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "optimized.pth"
+-  If you have generated the new models after using the steps listed in training then you can replace use : **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "optimized.pth"**
 - This also generates the optimized.onnx file which can be directly used to run on xgen.